mongodb-developer/mongodb-hibernate-crud/README.md

 ## Versions

-This repository is organized into two tagged versions, each representing a stage of the learning series:
+This repository is organized into four tagged versions, each representing a stage of the learning series:

 | Tag      | Description                                                                                                                                                                                                                                                                                                                                                                      |
 |----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|